waynegm/OpendTect-Plugin-Docs/plugins/Mistie.md

 The user can:

 -  Select the data type (attribute) and which lines to include in the analysis
+-  Include and select a 3D seismic volume to include in the analysis
+-  Specify the trace interval along 2D lines to estimate the 2D to 3D misties, the average mistie is assigned to the 2D to 3D tie
 -  Limit the maximum time-shift or mistie to consider
 -  Specify a Z window for the cross correlation of traces at line interections